-With the latest version of Skype for modern Windows, you can easily share your documents, presentations, pictures, or other files of any format with your friends.
+With the latest version of Skype for Windows RT, you can easily share your documents, presentations, pictures, or other files of any format with your friends.

-The following questions and answers will help you with sending and receiving files in Skype for modern Windows:
+The following questions and answers will help you with sending and receiving files in Skype for Windows RT:

 There is no limit to the size or number of files you can send or receive using Skype.
 If your internet connection drops during a file transfer, the transfer will automatically continue after the connection is re-established, even if you or your contact go offline for a while.

 To protect your privacy when sending information over the internet, all the files you send and receive via Skype are encrypted, just like all Skype-to-Skype calls.
 This ensures that only your and your contact can view the transferred file.

 Important: When you run Skype in the background or lock your screen, sending/receiving of the files will stop.
 To resume the process, just open Skype again.
 Learn how to use another app on the same screen while using Skype.

 To select a file from a different folder, click or tap Go up to go one level up, or click or tap Files to send files from a different location.

 Click This PC to choose whether to send files from your PC, your OneDrive, or another location.

 If you want to change the files you’ve selected, tap or click Clear selection and select the files again.